Population Properties of Binary Black Holes with Eccentricity: Results

 \subsection{Overview and Dependence on Model Assumptions}

-\Cref{fig:corner_mix_ecc} show the results of our population inference for eccentric population parameters, for all four model variations presented above.
+We bound the branching ratio for eccentric events to be below $0.051890$, $0.046016$, $0.022011$, and $0.024412$ at $90\%$ confidence with our \textsc{Nonoverlapping Mixture}, \textsc{Overlapping Mixture} \textsc{Nonoverlapping Mixture} (without GW200129\_065458), and \textsc{Overlapping Mixture} (without GW200129\_065458) eccentricity models respectively.
 We find that conclusions about the prevalence of eccentricity in the population depend somewhat on the assumptions adopted.
-For example, both our fiducial \textsc{Nonoverlapping Mixture} and our alternative \textsc{Overlapping Mixture} conclude that most events are consistent with nearly-zero eccentricity ($\zeta_\epsilon< 0.0239$); that the properties of the nearly-eccentric population are extremely poorly constrained, with $\mu_\epsilon,\sigma_\epsilon$ almost uninformed relative to our priors; and that the quasi-circular population's width is marginally informed by our observations.
+For example, both fiducial \textsc{Nonoverlapping Mixture} and alternative \textsc{Overlapping Mixture} conclude that most events are consistent with nearly-zero eccentricity; that the properties of the nearly-eccentric population are extremely poorly constrained, with $\mu_\epsilon,\sigma_\epsilon$ almost uninformed relative to our priors; and that the quasi-circular population's width is marginally informed by our observations.
 We emphasize that the lower bound on $\sigma_{\rm circ}$ is almost certainly due to finite sample size, see \Cref{fig:ecc_event_cdf}, rather than being data driven.
 The single-component truncated models also arrives at qualitatively similar conclusions, though expressed in a different functional representation, as we will see later using a posterior predictive distribution (PPD).
 By contrast, the extreme \textsc{Overlapping Mixture} model which requires all binaries have nonzero eccentricity strongly favors Gaussians tightly concentrated near the (arbitrary) lower bounds we adopted.

 \Cref{fig:ecc_ppd} and \Cref{fig:ecc_ppd_log} show the mean and confidence interval for binary eccentricity derived from each of four models adopted in this work.
-These figures illustrate how our strong prior modeling assumptions can lead to different conclusions about the prevalence of low ($\epsilon<0.04$) and more substantial ($\epsilon>0.04$) eccentricity, despite good qualitative agreement between many of the models locally and even several pairs of the models over a substantial range (i.e., \textsc{Overlapping Mixture} and \textsc{Low Eccentricity Truncated} at $\epsilon<0.1$, or \textsc{Nonoverlapping Mixture} and \textsc{High Eccentricity Truncated }at $\epsilon>0.15$).
+These figures illustrate how our strong prior modeling assumptions can lead to different conclusions about the prevalence of low ($\epsilon<0.04$) and more substantial ($\epsilon>0.04$) eccentricity, despite good qualitative agreement between many of the models locally and even several pairs of the models over a substantial range (i.e., \textsc{Overlapping Mixture} and \textsc{Low Eccentricity Truncated} at $\epsilon<0.1$, or \textsc{Nonoverlapping Mixture} and \textsc{High Eccentricity Truncated }at $\epsilon>0.15$). \Cref{fig:corner_mix_ecc} show the results of our population inference for eccentric population parameters, for all four model variations presented above.